Ancient History of Madhya Pradesh

-- Later Chandragupta II uprooted the Sakas from Malwa plateau.
-He also established marital alliances with Vak and Vakatekas ruling Southern regions of Narmada.
+- Later Chandragupta II uprooted the Sakas from the Malwa plateau.
+He also established marital alliances with Vak and Vakatekas ruling the Southern regions of Narmada.

 - After the decline of Guptas, many rulers attacked the region and ruled for some time.
 Hunas were one of them.